 The first guitar Heritage introduced was the H-140 solid body single cutaway electric guitar, which premiered at the 1985 NAMM show in New Orleans.

 Over the years, Heritage has built a small array of various instruments, including banjos, mandolins, flat tops, and basses.
 However, with the demand for the guitars increasing, the company decided to focus exclusively on making the world’s greatest hollow, semi-hollow, and solid body electric guitars.

-Our new line of guitars is on its way, and will be available soon on the website.
+Details about our new line of guitars are on their way, and will be available soon on the website.

-Please, subscribe to our newsletter to be the first to know.
+Subscribe to our newsletter to be the first to get the news.

-Use the first letter of your Heritage guitar serial number to determine the year your Heritage was built.See the Index
+Use the first letter of your Heritage guitar serial number to determine the year your Heritage was built.VIEW INDEX

 Use the first letter of your Heritage guitar serial number to determine the year your Heritage was built, based on the following index: